fast-data-transfer/fast-data-transfer.github.io/internet2-demo.md

 ### Internet2 2017 Technology Exchange: The Fast Data Transfer Tool

-This tutorial took place on October 15, 2017 at the Internet2 2017 Technology exchange meeting in San Francisco.
+Tutorial given on October 15, 2017 at the Internet2 2017 Technology exchange meeting in San Francisco.
 The use of virtual machines for the tutorial was made possible through the support of Google Cloud for Higher Education & Research.

 We used the google cloud SDK (gcloud) for instantiating and customizing the virtual machines.
 The google cloud compute instance used for this tutorial is `n1-standard-4`.
 It has 15 GB of memory and 4 VCPUs.
+We used `--image-family=centos-7` and  `--image-project=centos-cloud`.

-Google currently provides with up to 2 Gbps per VCPU (hyperthread) capped at 16 Gbps per VM.
+Google currently provides with up to 2 Gbps per VCPU (hyperthread) with maximum 16 Gbps per VM.
 We will test this in the tutorial.
 Google is looking for feedback from groups who would like to do really high throughput networking (40+ per VM).
 Feel free to let us know or the google team in this Internet2 meeting.

 **Access to the Google Cloud virtual machines**